vballoli/perceptron-fisher-lda/README.md

 The perceptron algorithm implemented uses the activation function: f(x) = 1 if x >= threshold else -1, threshold usually set to zero.

 `images/` folder contains GIFs of the change of decision boundary as the perceptron updates the weight vector based on the error of prediction.

+## Run instructions

+Run `python3 test.py` to run the Perceptron and Fisher's LDA on dataset_1 inside `datasets/` directory.